web3scala/web3scala/README.md

     $ Highest Balance: 0x1f2e3994505ea24642d94d00a4bcf0159ed1a617

 The code is non-blocking on I/O at any point, and http requests execution fully parallelized.
-Working sample in the _examples_ directory.
+You'll find a working sample in the _examples_ directory.

 ## Dependencies